BlushedCorn1293/EARs-RobotWars/README.md

     Weapon Activation: The motor powers a threaded screw that drives the flipper forward.
     Flipper Retraction: When deactivated, the motor retracts the screw to reset the flipper position.
-    Code Execution: The control code uses a combination of sensors (if available) and timing to manage the flipper's position and responsiveness.
+    Code Execution: The control code uses hall effect sensors and timing to manage the flipper's position and responsiveness.